Floquet-heating-induced Bose condensation in a scar-like mode of an open driven optical-lattice system

-\emph{The Bath.}--- The system interacts weakly with a three-dimensional Bose-Einstein condensate (BEC) given by another atomic species at a temperature $T$ well below its critical temperature $T_c$, but well above the crossover temperature of the lattice bosons [cf.~Fig.~\ref{fig:main}(a)].
-Thus, for the bath the condensate depletion caused by quantum and thermal fluctuations is small, and at the same time the thermal contact with the lattice system does not lead to trivial condensation in the lattice.
-Similar scenarios have recently been realized experimentally \cite{SchmidtEtAl18, SpethmannEtAl12,HohmannEtAl17,SchmidtEtAl19PSS,BoutonEtAl20,SchmidtEtAl19,MilEtAl20,ZhuEtAl19}.
-Approximating the bath by a homogeneous BEC of $N_\mathrm{B}$ particles in a volume $V$, so that the number density $n_\mathrm{B}=N_\mathrm{B}/V$ corresponds to the density of the background gas at the lattice position and applying standard Bogoliubov theory \cite{PethickSmith}, the bath Hamiltonian reads $ \hat{H}_\mathrm{B}=\sum_{\vec{q}} E_\mathrm{B}(q) \hat{\beta}^\dagger_{\vec{q}}\hat{\beta}_{\vec{q}} $.
-Here $E_\mathrm{B}(q) = \sqrt{E_0^2(q) + 2 G E_0(q)}$ is the energy, with $q=|\vec{q}|$, and $\hat{\beta}_{\vec{q}}$ the annihilation operator of a Bogoliubov quasiparticle with momentum $\hbar \vec{q}$.
-Additionally, $E_0(q)=\hbar^2q^2/{(2m_\text{B})}$, with bare mass $m_\text{B}$, is the free dispersion relation and $G=g n_\text{B}$, with intrabath contact interaction strength $g$, characterizes the interactions between bath particles.
+\emph{The Bath.}--- The system interacts weakly with a bath given by a weakly interacting 3D Bose-Einstein condensate (BEC) of another atomic species.
+The bath temperature lies well below the bath's critical temperature, but well above the crossover temperature $T_c^\text{eq}$ below which the majority of lattice bosons occupies the ground state in absence of driving [cf.~Fig.~\ref{fig:main}(a)].
+Similar scenarios have recently been realized experimentally \cite{SchmidtEtAl18, SpethmannEtAl12,HohmannEtAl17,SchmidtEtAl19PSS,BoutonEtAl20,SchmidtEtAl19,MilEtAl20,ZhuEtAl19,Burchianti2020}.
+Approximating the bath as homogeneous with number density $n_\mathrm{B}$ over the extent of the lattice system and applying standard Bogoliubov theory \cite{PethickSmith}, the bath Hamiltonian reads $ \hat{H}_\mathrm{B}=\sum_{\vec{q}} E_\mathrm{B}(q) \hat{\beta}^\dagger_{\vec{q}}\hat{\beta}_{\vec{q}} $.
+Here $E_\mathrm{B}(q) = \sqrt{E_0^2(q) + 2 G E_0(q)}$ is the energy and $\hat{\beta}_{\vec{q}}$ the annihilation operator of a Bogoliubov quasiparticle with momentum $\hbar \vec{q}$, with $q=|\vec{q}|$, $E_0(q)=\hbar^2q^2/{(2m_\text{B})}$, bare mass $m_\text{B}$, $G=g n_\text{B}$, and intrabath contact interaction strength $g$.